Children’s Dental Care

 Dental Sealants –Sealants are a great option for the prevention of dental decay because they act as a physical barrier to bacteria and food that can occupy the grooves of primary (baby) teeth or adult teeth.
 A dental sealant is a thin plastic film applied to the chewing surfaces of molars and premolars to fill the grooves and pits.

 Applying dental sealants is easy and painless.
 Sealants typically last five years, but can last for as long as ten years.
-Dr. Dowling will examine the integrity of your child’s sealants at return visits.
+Your doctor will examine the integrity of your child’s sealants at return visits.